RadiantBlockchain/radiant-node/doc/developer-notes.md

     - Upstream at [https://github.com/bitcoin-core/ctaes](https://github.com/bitcoin-core/ctaes);
       actively maintained by Core contributors.
 - src/univalue
-    - BCHN no longer has a single upstream for `src/univalue`, but maintains its own univalue code based on fixes from several repositories, namely [https://github.com/jgarzik/univalue](https://github.com/jgarzik/univalue), Bitcoin Core's fork of univalue and the Bitcoin ABC repository.
+    - RADN no longer has a single upstream for `src/univalue`, but maintains its own univalue code based on fixes from several repositories, namely [https://github.com/jgarzik/univalue](https://github.com/jgarzik/univalue), Bitcoin Core's fork of univalue and the Bitcoin ABC repository.